garcias/ubd-notes/handbook.md

 The authors illustrate this idea with a nonacademic example: the concept of "constraining offensive space" in a team sport.
 It applies to any position or player on the field, and in full games or 3-on-3 drills.

-For a more prosaic example, they offer that reading one group and exploring questions about it should make the next book easier to comprehend and more meaningful.
+For a more prosaic example, they offer that reading one book and exploring questions about it should make the next book easier to comprehend and more meaningful.

 ## Evidence of understanding